codrinm/vuefirebase/README.md

 Outside of the technical requirements listed, we place no limits on how you want to deliver this solution.
 One of the things we are hoping to extract from your evaluation is an idea of what a good solution looks like to you.
 As this is a lead role, attention to detail is expected, but we aren't going to penalise the odd spelling mistake or duplicated code.
 These things happen.

 When solving the below tasks try to break your work down into small changes and commit these into Git independently.
 The Git history really helps us to understand how you approach problem solving.
 Don't worry if you commit something you wish you hadn't, people change their minds or find better ways to do things all the time, this is part of our work and we like to see how you deal with this too.
+For larger goals, use commit messages or some other documentation to detail how the goal has been divided into tasks.

 ## Setup and submission